marijnh/Eloquent-JavaScript/19_paint.md

 In practice, each ((component)) is set up so that when it is given a new state, it also notifies its child components, insofar as those need to be updated.
 Setting this up is a bit of a hassle.
-Helping make that more convenient is the main selling point of many browser programming libraries.
-But for a small application like this one it won't be too bad.
+Making this more convenient is the main selling point of many browser programming libraries.
+But for a small application like this we can do it without such infrastructure.

-{{index action, "reduce method", "pure function"}}

 Updates to the ((state)) are represented as objects, which we'll call _((action))s_.
-Components may create such actions and ((dispatch)) them—give them to a central state management function that compute the next state, after which the interface components update themselves to this new state.
+Components may create such actions and _((dispatch))_ them—give them to a central state management function.
+That function computes the next state, after which the interface components update themselves to this new state.

-In a way, we are taking the messy task of running a ((user interface)) and applying some ((structure)) to it.
-Though the ((DOM))-related pieces are still full of ((side effect))s, they are held up by a more structured backbone—the state update cycle.
-The state determines what the DOM looks like, and the only way DOM events can change the state is by dispatching actions.
+We're taking the messy task of running a ((user interface)) and applying some ((structure)) to it.
+Though the ((DOM))-related pieces are still full of ((side effect))s, they are held up by a conceptually simple backbone—the state update cycle.
+The state determines what the DOM looks like, and the only way DOM events can change the state is by dispatching actions to the state.

 {{index "data flow"}}

-There are _many_ variants of this approach, each with their own benefits and problems, but the central idea to them is the same: data should flow in one direction, rather than all over the place.
+There are _many_ variants of this approach, each with their own benefits and problems, but the central idea to them is the same: state changes should go through a single well-defined channel, not happen all over the place.

 {{index "dom property"}}

 Our ((component))s will be ((class))es conforming to an ((interface)).
-Their constructor is given a state, which may be the whole application state or some smaller value if it doesn't need access to everything, and uses that to build up its `dom` property, the DOM that represents the component.
-Most constructors will also take some other values that don't change over time such as the function they can use to ((dispatch)) an action.
+Their constructor is given a state, which may be the whole application state or some smaller value if it doesn't need access to everything, and uses that to build up a `dom` property, the DOM that represents the component.
+Most constructors will also take some other values, that won't change over time, such as the function they can use to ((dispatch)) an action.

 {{index "setState method"}}